Cdmcio

 Discuss This!
 Discuss This!

 How do couples define marital commitment?
-A new study coming out of UCLA found what saying those vows actually means to the average person.
+A study coming out of UCLA found what saying those vows actually means to the average person.

 Based on an analysis of 172 married couples over the first 11 years of their marriage, the study’s researchers found couples tend to subscribe to one of two different models for commitment.